 The bay is a rare chance to see these hunters in action, schooling baitfish, and hitting prey.
 It really can be like a live-action nature documentary!
 The first time we witnessed it was really staggering, and we thought we had seen everything!
 Large Amberjack, Trevally, and other predators prowling the waters picking off prey.

 You may also see the big rays, Eagle Rays, and Manta Rays all prowl these waters.
 Early morning can provide dolphin sightings, but usually, they are too far out to approach snorkelers (you are better spotting them from the headlands).
 Really in the deeper water expect anything, there is the possibility of big sharks but we have never seen them and if the water is clear they will not be hunting humans.

 Over on the left-hand side of the bay, the wall produces much fewer fish.
 In fact, apart from the fun open ocean aspect, it is not great snorkeling over here.
 There are however a lot of Turtles.
 You will see turtles anywhere in the Bay, and lots of them, but they are particularly prevalent over this side.

 You obviously have to be careful of murky water and powerful surf at times but we have already highlighted that.
-The good snorkeling is a fair way out so make sure you have enough in the tank to make it back.
-And f heading out past headlands the benign conditions can run out and currents start to run along the coast.
+Good snorkeling is a fair way out so make sure you have enough in the tank to make it back.
+And if heading out past headlands the benign conditions can run out and currents start to run along the coast.